 Goolwa nevertheless developed as Australia's first inland port (1853).
 Australia's first railway was opened in 1854 to connect Goolwa to Port Elliot.
 It was later extended to Victor Harbor, allowing goods to move from river boats to ships, so that neither had to negotiate the Murray Mouth.
 Goolwa was officially established in 1857.

-The spread of railways to inland Australia put an end to the river trade and Goolwa's significance as a port.
 With the decline of the river trade Goolwa became dependent on local farming and fishing, as well as becoming a popular destination for holidaymakers from Adelaide.

 In 1935 a permanent barrage (called the Goolwa Barrage) was constructed between Hindmarsh Island and Sir Richard Peninsula on the south eastern outskirts of Goolwa.
 The barrage separates the fresh water of the River Murray from the salt water coming up from the River Murray mouth.
 The barrage was constructed to prevent the salt water traversing further up the River Murray and polluting much needed fresh water.